csjiezhang0008/csjiezhang0008.github.io/_pages/about.md

 **Updates**
 - The 18th International Symposium on Algorithmic Game Theory (SAGT 2025) took place in Bath from September 2nd to 5th, 2025.

-**Funding for Doctoral Students**
+**Prospective PhD Students**

-- I do not have funding for international students.
-If you are a Chinese student applying through the Bath-CSC scheme, please note that results are usually released in June.
-Only apply to me if you are fully committed to accepting the offer if successful.

-- Occasionally, I may have funding for UK Home students through other channels.
-Feel free to ask.
+- I welcome enquiries from prospective PhD students interested in my research areas.
+Funding for international students is extremely limited.
+Chinese students applying through the Bath-CSC scheme should note that outcomes are typically announced in June and should contact me only if they would be prepared to accept an offer if successful.
+Funding for UK Home students occasionally becomes available through grants or other schemes; please get in touch to discuss opportunities.

 **Contact**